vegaprotocol/documentation/docs/node-operators/how-to/solve-frequent-issues.md

     binaryName = "vega"
 ```

-## Problem: Error in the data-node `ERROR: out of shared memory (SQLSTATE 53200)`
+## Problem: Data node `ERROR: out of shared memory (SQLSTATE 53200)`

-The error means a data node sent query to the data base that locks more items in single transaction than your PostgreSQL config allows.
+The error means a data node sent a query to the database that locks more items in single transaction than your PostgreSQL config allows.

-You can usually see the simillar error in the data node logs:
+You can usually see a similar error in the data node logs:

 ```
 vega data node stopped with error: failed to flush subscriber:flushing ledger: failed to copy "ledger" entries into database: ERROR: out of shared memory (SQLSTATE 53200)